Veracyte Inc at Morgan Stanley Global Healthcare Conference (Vir

 Tejas Rajeev Savant - Morgan Stanley, Research Division - Equity Analyst

-Before we get started, I just want to read my disclaimer here.
-Please note that the webcast is for Morgan Stanley's clients and appropriate employees only.
-It is not for members of the press.
-And if you're a member of the press, please disconnect and reach out separately.
-For important disclosures, please see morganstanley.com/researchdisclosures.
-If you have any questions, please reach out to your Morgan Stanley sales rep.

-So with that, thanks for joining us today on day 1 of the Healthcare Conference.
-I'm Tejas Savant, and I cover the life science tools and diagnostics sector here.
-I'm delighted to have Veracyte join us today.
-And representing the company is Bonnie Anderson, their CEO.
-Thanks for joining us, Bonnie.
+Hey, everyone.
+Good afternoon.
+Thanks for joining us at our Healthcare Conference.
+I'm Tejas Savant, and I cover the Life Science Tools and Diagnostics sector here at Morgan Stanley.
+Delighted to have Veracyte join us today.
+And representing the Company are Marc Stapley, CEO; and Rebecca Chambers, CFO.
+Welcome to you both guys.

+Before we begin, just some important disclosures I need to read out.
+Please see the Morgan Stanley Research Disclosure website at morganstanley.com/researchdisclosures.
+And if you have any questions, do reach out to your sales rep.

+Marc, I believe you want to go through the safe harbor as well.

 Veracyte Inc at Morgan Stanley Global Healthcare Conference (Virtual) Transcript